The Phase Stability Network of all Inorganic Materials: Introduction

 \section{Introduction}

-The study of complex systems by modeling them as networks, i.e.\ a set of connections (edges) linking discrete components (nodes or vertices) has many diverse examples from man-made systems such as the internet, transportation routes, collaborations among actors and scientists, citations in academic papers, friendship, to natural systems such as metabolism and protein-protein interactions in a cell, and neural network in an organism~\cite{newman_structure_2003, ebel_scale-free_2002, barabasi_scale-free_2009, guimera_functional_2005}.
-Despite significant variation in the individual components and interconnections, many of these networks show striking similarities in their topology and organizational principles, and the analyses of these topologies often provide new insights for each respective domain.
+Several diverse complex systems are modeled as networks of discrete components linked together: man-made systems such as electrical power grids and the world-wide web~\cite{watts_collective_1998, albert_diameter_1999}, social systems such as friendship and scientific collaborations~\cite{watts_identity_2002, newman_structure_2001}, and natural systems such as metabolism in a cell and food-webs~\cite{williams_simple_2000, guimera_functional_2005}.
+Despite significant variation in the nature of individual components and interconnections, many of these networks show striking similarities in their topology~\cite{barabasi_emergence_1999, strogatz_exploring_2001}, often providing new insights into each respective domain of knowledge.
+For instance, disparate systems such as the world-wide web and metabolic reactions in cellular organisms both have been shown to follow the organizational principles of robust, error-tolerant scale-free networks, with implications for the resilience of the internet and the design of therapeutics~\cite{jeong_large-scale_2000, strogatz_exploring_2001}, respectively.

-One of the major pursuits in materials science is unlocking the structure-property relationships in materials~\cite{ashby1994materials}.
-The dominant paradigm in such a pursuit has been the ``bottom-up'' study of the nature of the individual components making up a material at various scales, and interactions between such components, from electrons to atoms to interfaces, surfaces, grains and so on.
-An emergent alternative approach is to gain new materials knowledge by studying the similarities or interactions between materials themselves; in other words, a ``top-down'' view of materials as a network constructed by specific sets of rules~\cite{MuratSynthesisNetwork, Isayev2015}.
-Such a data-driven paradigm has been made possible only recently with developments in high-throughput density functional theory (HT-DFT) and resulting large computational databases of materials properties~\cite{curtarolo_high-throughput_2013, curtarolo_aflowlib.org_2012, Jain2013, saal_materials_2013, Hachmann2011}.